Sudhandar/blog/docs/index.md

 ## How I Help You Get There

-I use my proven 3-step Applied AI approach that takes you from finding the biggest bottleneck to implementing an AI system that matters to your business.
+I use my proven 3-step Applied AI approach that takes you from finding the biggest bottleneck to implementing a Generative AI application that matters to your business.
 Find more about my process here:

 <div class="grid cards" markdown>